haskelly-dev/Haskelly/README.md

 * Run file: looks for a main function and executes it.
 The extension uses `stack runhaskell` under the hood.

-* Stack build: runs the Stack project defined in the root folder.
-The extension runs `stack build`.
+* Stack run: runs the Stack project defined in the root folder.
+The extension runs `stack run` which uses the [stack-run](https://hackage.haskell.org/package/stack-run) package.

 ### Testing Haskell
 Easily run QuickCheck on all the functions that start with the prefix `prop_` in the currently opened file.
+If working in a Stack project, Haskelly will run `stack test`.

 ## Requirements
 * NodeJS 6 or higher
 * Stack.
 If you don't know about it, Stack is the best Haskell package manager.
 If you still use Cabal, check out Stack.
 After installing Stack and adding it to your `PATH`, run `$ stack setup`.
 This will install the GHC (Glasgow Haskell Compiler) and GHCi.
+* Stack packages (installed locally if working inside a Stack project):
     * Intero package for code completion.
 To install it: `$ stack install intero`.
     * QuickCheck package for running `QuickCheck`.
 To install it: `$ stack install quickcheck`.
+    * stack-run package for running `stack run`.
+To install it: `$ stack install stack-run`.

 ## Extension Settings